 Talk about what’s going right, wrong, and average.
 What needs to be done?
 What are the next steps?
 And the next steps after that?
 Spell out expectations in clear and vivid terms, every step of the way.

 These are some more tips for making the most of remote one-on-ones:

-Our research shows that conducting face-to-face conversations—whenever possible—is much better than conducting your management conversations solely by text, phone and email.
-But email does have a built-in advantage: you and your direct reports create a paper trail.
+Our research shows that conducting face-to-face conversations—whenever possible—is much better than conducting your management conversations solely by text, phone, and email.
+But email does have a built-in advantage: you create a paper trail.
 Save those emails and you’ll have record of your ongoing dialogues with each person.
 Structure your emails so employees can use them as checklists, or as the bases for crafting work plans, schedules, to-do lists, and other tools to help guide them in their work.
 For your part, you can use that paper trail as part of your ongoing tracking and documentation of each employee’s performance.

 We have a host of free resources you can use to learn more about undermanagement and the fundamentals of becoming a better remote manager:

 And if you need more support, we’re happy to help.
 Contact us to learn more about solutions for you or your team.